HCL-TECH-SOFTWARE/appscan-native-jira-integration/README.md

 # Setting up and Deploying the HCL AppScan Integration 360° for Jira Cloud Plugin

-This document shows how  to set up, configure, and deploy the open-source HCL AppScan 360° Integration for Jira Cloud plugin.
+This document shows how  to set up, configure, and deploy the open-source HCL AppScan 360° (version 1.5 and later).
+Integration for Jira Cloud plugin.
 This plugin integrates with AppScan 360° running on a local network, using Ngrok to expose the backend to Jira Cloud.
 Ngrok is used for tunneling in this implementation, but the system's architecture is vendor-neutral.
 You have the flexibility to choose from various tunneling services based on your needs, budget, and existing infrastructure.
 Tunneling is only required when the server is behind a firewall or NAT and not directly accessible from the internet.
 If your AppScan 360° Server is already accessible via a domain name,you can proceed directly past step 5, as tunneling isn't needed.

 # Prerequisites: